jungjuseong/RokitEngine/docs/glossary.md

 Glossary
 ========
-This page explains some of the terms used throughout RokitEngine's code and documentation.
+This page explains some of the terms used throughout CuraEngine's code and documentation.
 Some terms are broadly used throughout the 3D printing industry.
 Some are specific to Cura.

 3D Printing Terms
 ----